-Questions and Answers About the Distribution of Trust AssetsThe distribution of trust assets depends on the kind of assets to be distributed to beneficiaries.
+Questions Answered About the Distribution of Trust AssetsThe distribution of trust assets depends on the kind of assets to be distributed to beneficiaries.
 We will focus here on the general rules concerning the distribution of trust assets depending on the type of assets to be distributed to beneficiaries.

 The distribution of trust assets in the form of cash is the easiest way to distribute trust assets because the trustee can just write checks to the beneficiaries for the amounts they are entitled to receive under the terms of the trust.

 The easiest way for the trustee to distribute real estate assets is to sell the properties and distribute the cash proceeds to beneficiaries.
 However, if the trust provides that a certain real property is to be given to a certain beneficiary, the trustee must complete a deed and transfer the property from the trust's name into that beneficiary's name.